What the law says on removal of CJN

 In removing Mr Onnoghen, Mr Buhari claimed he acted based on a Code of Conduct Tribunal order.

-Many Nigerians, however, believe the president has no such powers to remove a CJN from office.
+Many Nigerians, however, believe the president has no such powers to remove a Chief Justice of Nigeria from office.

 Section 292 of the Nigerian constitution deals with the removal of some public officials including the CJN.
 The section does not distinguish temporary removal (suspension) from a permanent removal (sack).